bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: current current

-Prerequisites: RNMRA only.
+Prerequisites: RNMRA only

 Description:
 `LIMA` sets the display limits for the acquisition buffer. `LIMA` takes two parameters, llim and rlim, which are the left and right display limits, respectively.
 These limits are expressed in the current unit for the acquisition buffer.
-The current unit is set and displayed by the `UNIT` command.
 If llim or rlim is omitted RNMR will prompt for it with the current left or right display limit as a default.
 A value outside of the dataset or "\*" will use the leftmost or rightmost point in the buffer.
 Values that are within the range of the dataset but that do not correspond exactly to a point will use the closest point to the right of the specified value.

-Note that the command `LIM * *` directs RNMR to set the display limits so that all points in the data buffer are visible.
-Unless display updating has been set off with the `SET DSP` command, RNMR will update the display to show the data between llim and rlim.
 ## LIMB
 Set blocked record display limits